ScaledMap/LoadOut/README.md

 # LoadOut
-LoadOut is an Bookmark manager I've been working on to help manage and organize my bookmarks.
+LoadOut is a Bookmark manager I've been working on to help manage and organize my bookmarks.
 It's a Pywebview application built on flask.
 You can run it as a server or as a webview.
 It allows you to import your bookmarks from firefox and create categories to interact with those bookmarks.
 It would also probably be useful for situations where you want to avoid messing with the keyboard.
 There was a time where i was using opera because speeddial was useful.
 I'd kind of like it to be a more flexible alternative to something like opera or speedial.

 There are a lot of things I could probably do with this application in the future.
 I hope continue to work on it.
 More customization would be nice.
 More default filters.
 I was thinking about trying to add rss.